orientechnologies/orientdb-docs/Graph-Database-Tinkerpop.md

 - **`blueprints.orientdb.useVertexFieldsForEdgeLabels`** Defines whether it stores the edge relationship in the vertex by using the edge class.
 This allows you to use multiple fields and makes traversals by the edge label (class) faster.

   Default: `true`
 - **`blueprints.orientdb.lightweightEdges`** Defines whether it uses [Lightweight Edges](Lightweight-Edges.md).
 This allows you to avoid creating a physical document per edge.
-Documennts are only created when edges have properties.
+Documents are only created when edges have properties.

   Default: `false`
 - **`blueprints.orientdb.autoStartTx`** Defines whether it auto-starts transactions when the graph is changed by adding or removing vertices, edges and properties.